 2) How to get there

 The best way to enjoy Jordan is by car.
-You can rent a sedan and go around the country with any problem.
-From Amman is 230 km, from Aqaba is 120 km.
-If you want to take the air-conditioned Bus check at jett.com.
+You can rent a sedan and go around the country without problems.
+From Amman, Petra is 230 km, from Aqaba, it’s 120 km.
+If you want to take the air-conditioned bus, check at jett.com.
 The daily rides from Amman (Jett bus station, Abdali) start from 6.30 am (10 JD).
-Public mini buses from Amman to Wadi Musa (Petra Town) leave from Mujamaa Janobi station from 9.00 until 16.00 and from Wadi Musa to Amman from 6.00 till 13:00 (JD 5).
-Next to the Visitor Center, you’ll also find a taxi service to the main destinations.
+Public minibuses from Amman to Wadi Musa (Petra Town) leave from Mujamaa Janobi station from 9.00 until 16.00 and from Wadi Musa to Amman from 6.00 till 13:00 (JD 5).
+Close to the Visitor Center, you’ll also find a taxi service to the main destinations.

 3) Ticket fee and opening time